This conference has ended. This page will be updated when information on next year's conference becomes available.

-The 2018 Oncologic Emergency Medicine Conference invites the submission of abstracts regarding clinical care or best practices in an emergency care setting.
+The 2019 Oncologic Emergency Medicine Conference invites the submission of abstracts regarding clinical care or best practices in an emergency care setting.
 The goal is to provide the audience an opportunity to collaborate and stimulate discussions specifically on how an emergency center delivers quality patient care whether in an academic, hospital or community based setting.
 The type of research can be qualitative or quantitative and have a focus in public health, health services, epidemiology, or public policy.
-Ideally there should be a focus on the care of the cancer patient in an emergency room setting but work in areas commonly encountered in oncological patients such as sepsis, pain, electrolyte imbalances,symptom management, and palliative care measures are encouraged.
+Ideally there should be a focus on the care of the cancer patient in an emergency room setting but work in areas commonly encountered in oncological patients such as sepsis, pain, electrolyte imbalances, symptom management, and palliative care measures are encouraged.

 Abstract Submission Instructions

 Abstracts will only be accepted electronically (in PDF format) and should be uploaded to: https://bit.ly/2Bi51go (case sensitive) using Google Chrome or Mozilla Firefox browser.

-The deadline for receipt of abstracts is 11:59 PM CST on Friday, January 5, 2018.
-Notification of acceptance for posterpresentations will be acknowledged by-mail by Friday, January 12, 2018.
+The deadline for receipt of abstracts is 11:59 PM CST on Friday, December 14.
+Notification of acceptance for poster presentations will be acknowledged by e-mail by Friday, January 4, 2019.

 Abstract Formatting Instructions

-Limit abstracts to one page, type in 12-point Times New Roman font, single spaced with one-inch margins and left justified.
-Organize the abstract into background, methods, results and conclusions.
+Limit abstracts to one page, type in 12-point Times New Roman font, single spaced with one-inch margins, and left justified.
+Organize the abstract into: Background, Methods, Results, and Conclusions.
 Define all abbreviations.
-Include the abstract title, full names, institutional affiliations of all authors and email address of the corresponding author at the top of the abstract.
+Include the abstract title, full names, and institutional affiliations of all authors, and e-mail address of the corresponding author at the top of the abstract.
 Underline the name of the presenting author.
 Abstracts must not contain copyrighted material unless permission has been obtained by the author/publisher.